rodrigosalinas/telegraf-session-datastore/readme.md

     keyFilename: process.env.KEY_FILENAME
 })

-//You just have to create an Entity in your Datastore called BotSessions with two properties: 'key' (type string) and 'sessionValues' (type text)
+//You just have to create an Entity in your Datastore called BotSession with two properties: 'key' (type string) and 'sessionValues' (type text)

 const bot = new Telegraf(process.env.BOT_TOKEN)
 bot.use(datastoreSession(db))